-- 1. Patient care: The resident gains experience in managing complex conditions under the mentorship of senior VA chiropractors.
-Patient cases include traumatic brain injury, post-operative spine, inflammatory arthritis, radiculopathy, peripheral neuropathy, chronic pain syndrome, neuromuscular degenerative pathology, deformity, and complicated medical and psychosocial co-morbidity.
-Approximately 65% of the overall residency time (approximately 1,250 hours) is allotted to patient care in the chiropractic clinic. - 2.
+- 1. Patient care: The resident gains experience in team-based case management including complex conditions under the mentorship of senior VA chiropractors.
+Patient cases can include traumatic brain injury, post-operative spine, inflammatory arthritis, radiculopathy, peripheral neuropathy, chronic pain syndrome, neuromuscular degenerative pathology, deformity, and complicated medical and psychosocial co-morbidity.
+Approximately 67% of the overall residency worked time (approximately 1,250 hours) is allotted to patient care in the chiropractic clinic. - 2.
 Interprofessional education: The resident rotates through other services to gain exposure to a wider variety of cases, learn about the roles and approaches of other disciplines, and foster interdisciplinary teamwork and collaboration.
-Learning objectives focus on providing residents a better understanding of clinical practice in various specialties, and facilitating future communication and collaboration in team care settings.
-Approximately 17% of the overall residency time (approximately 316 hours) is spent in clinical rotations across the following services: - a.
-Primary care: internal medicine - b.
-Medical/surgical specialties: neurology, neurosurgery, physiatry, pain medicine, geriatrics - c.
-Mental health disciplines: pain psychology, addiction medicine - d.
-Rehabilitation disciplines: physical therapy, occupational therapy, kinesiotherapy - 3.
-Scholarship: The resident teaches and assesses chiropractic students, attends ongoing scholarly presentations, gives lectures/presentations to other departments, obtains and appraises literature relevant to clinical care, presents critically appraised topics and/or case reports, and assists or participates in ongoing faculty research projects.
-Approximately 18% of the overall residency time (approximately 340 hours) consists of scholarly activities at VACHS and the academic affiliate, the University of Bridgeport College of Chiropractic (UBCC). - a.
-The resident will present a minimum of 2 formal critically appraised topics and/or case reports at various VA and/or UBCC settings including in-person or online meetings, Journal Club sessions, or other relevant venues. - b.
-The resident will give at least 2 in-service presentations, didactic lectures, and/or clinical workshops to staff and/or trainees at other clinical services in VACHS, and/or to UBCC audiences. - c.
-The resident will attend a minimum of 8 scholarly presentations among VACHS venues including - i.
-Research/scholarly presentations at the PRIME Center - ii.
-Clinical/scholarly presentations at the Region 1 SCAN ECHO Multidisciplinary Pain Management Clinic
+Learning opportunities focus on providing residents a better understanding of clinical practice in various specialties, and facilitating future communication and collaboration in team care settings.
+Approximately 14% of the overall residency worked time (approximately 250 hours) is spent in clinical rotations.

+3. Scholarship: The resident completes didactic assignments, individual and group projects, attends ongoing scholarly presentations, gives lectures/presentations to other departments, obtains and appraises literature relevant to clinical care, presents critically appraised topics and/or case reports, and assists or participates in ongoing faculty research projects.
+Approximately 19% of the overall residency worked time (approximately 350 hours) consists of scholarly activities at VA and/or the academic affiliate, the University of Bridgeport School of Chiropractic (UBSC).